Midland Fire Department

 Working Smoke Alarms

 Every home in Ontario must have a working smoke alarm on every storey and outside all sleeping areas.
+It's the Law!

 It is the responsibility of homeowners to install and maintain smoke alarms on every storey of their home and outside sleeping areas.